marchampson/ai-engineering-blog/content/posts/the-multi-agent-conundrum.md

 Below is the complete working Streamlit app.
 You can copy and paste this into a file (e.g. `app.py`) and run it directly using: streamlit run app.py

-> **Note:** Don’t forget to create a `.env` file in the same directory as your script and add your OpenAI API key, just like in the example below.
+> **Note:** Don’t forget to create a `.env` file in the same directory as your script and add your OpenAI API key, as shown in the example below.

 Example: